Arsenal on this day in history – the January files

 6 January 1993: Scarborough Town 0 Arsenal 1.
 Cup Match 6 of Arsenal’s Cup Double season, in the fourth round of the League Cup.
 Scarborough were formed seven years before Arsenal, but went out of business on 20 June 2007 with debts of £2.5m.

 6 January 2006: Patrick Cregg sold to Falkirk.
-He made just thee league cup appearances for Arsenal.
+He made just three league cup appearances for Arsenal.
 He played 111 times for Falkirk and also played for Hibs, St Mirren and St Johnstone

 6 January 2011: Wellington Silva bought from Fluminese.
 He came with seemingly huge potential but in a long series of loan spells appeared occasionally to lose this way.
-He finally got his work permit and was loaned to Bolton in 2015.
+He finally got his work permit and was loaned to Bolton in 2015 but then returned to Fluminese having failing to make his European breakthrough.

 6 January 2012: Thierry Henry returned for a short term loan.
 He played four games and scored one classic Henry goal cutting in from the left in the match against Leeds.